jawalsh/z616-comic-books-and-their-readers-SP26/docs/week03.md

-# Week 3: Comics culture
+# Week 3: Comics culture, ethnography, authoethnography

 ## Summary
 This week we will continue to explore the topics of comic book culture, fans, and readers.